Nassim Ben Khalifa: Young Boys (Loan Spell)

-Grasshopper
+Grasshoppers

-On 23 June 2012, Ben Khalifa signed a two-year loan deal with his first professional club Grasshopper for the 2012–13 season.
-He made his debut since coming back two years ago, as Grasshopper lose 2–0 to Sion, in the opening game of the season and on 28 July 2014, he scored his first goal for the club, in a 2–2 draw against Basel.
+On 23 June 2012, Ben Khalifa signed a two-year loan deal with his first professional club Grasshoppers for the 2012–13 season.
+He made his debut since coming back two years ago, as Grasshoppers lost 2–0 to Sion, in the opening game of the season and on 28 July 2014, he scored his first goal for the club, in a 2–2 draw against Basel.
 He would later score six goals in thirty-three appearances and helped the club win the Swiss Cup after beating Basel on penalty-shootout, ending a ten-year drought.

-In his second year to his loan spell at Grasshopper, Ben Khalifa scored in the qualification round second leg of Europa League, in a 1–0 win over Fiorentina, but remained out due to Fiorentina's away goal.
-After scoring three goals in twenty appearances, Ben Khalifa scored twice, as Grasshopper thrashed St. Gallen 5–1 on 17 February 2014.
+In his second year to his loan spell at Grasshoppers, Ben Khalifa scored in the qualification round second leg of Europa League, in a 1–0 win over Fiorentina, but remained out due to Fiorentina's away goal.
+After scoring three goals in twenty appearances, Ben Khalifa scored twice, as Grasshoppers thrashed St. Gallen 5–1 on 17 February 2014.
 Towards the end of the 2013–14 season, Ben Khalifa tore his ACL during a 4–2 win over Sion and will be out for six months, as well as, missing the rest of the 2013–14 season and the start of the 2014–15 season.
-He would finish his second year to his loan spell at Grasshopper, where he made twenty-four appearances and scored five times.
+He would finish his second year to his loan spell at Grasshoppers, where he made twenty-four appearances and scored five times.

-On 5 May 2014, Ben Khalifa joined Grasshopper on a three-year contract.
+On 5 May 2014, Ben Khalifa joined Grasshoppers on a three-year contract.

 Eskişehirspor

-In January 2015, Grasshopper manager Michael Skibbe ended his contract with Grasshopper and went on to manage Turkish club Eskişehirspor, with Ben Khalifa following him there.
+In January 2015, Grasshoppers manager Michael Skibbe ended his contract with Grasshoppers and went on to manage Turkish club Eskişehirspor, with Ben Khalifa following him there.
 After a brief loan spell at Belgian club KV Mechelen, Ben Khalifa resigned from Eskişehirspor in July 2016.